 I’m sitting at work listening to Spotify’s New Music Friday playlist while finishing up some audit work.
-I commonly listen to less engaging material while I work so I can focus on the work but I felt like some variety this morning.
+I commonly listen to the less engaging material while I work so I can focus on the work but I felt like some variety this morning.
 Most of the playlist is forgettable – but I will credit the curators with the inclusion of Jamie N Commons.

 The best way for me to understand my mental state is to consider the music I find most satisfying.
 Currently, my tastes are trending toward more traditional, contemplative acoustic performances. #MusicMonday